Destroyer7s/WordFilter/README.md

 ## Customization

-- **Bad Words List**: Create a text file containing the list of bad words.
+- **Bad Words List**: Update the `badwords.txt` file with the list of bad words.
 Each line can contain spaces, and phrases are supported.

+- **Good Words List**: Update the `goodwords.txt` file with the list of good words.
+Each line can contain spaces.

 - **Delay in Live Countdown**: You can adjust the delay in the live countdown by modifying the `time.sleep` value in the script.